 Many of us have been there.
 The dread on Sunday night that tomorrow is the start of the working week.
 Feeling stressed, undervalued or unrecognised.
 Lacking respect for those that appear to have discretion over our career or feeling just plain stuck.
-We think to ourselves ‘is this a new feeling?’…no!
+We think to ourselves ‘Is this a new feeling?’…no!
 I felt this way last year, last month, last week.
 The short film we conjure up of walking into our boss’s office and purposefully handing over our crafted resignation gives a rush of satisfaction.
 But should you actually do it?

 Well, it depends.
 I have advised clients that if any situation is having a detrimental effect on their mental or physical health then they should seriously consider an exit plan.
 But, many a decision made in haste can have consequences, which if not prepared for, may be going from the frying pan straight into the fire.

 Two examples of this relate to finances and having a sense of purpose.
 Some people are comfortable living without a steady salary and can ride through a period of uncertainty, but for others, the regular salary deposit fulfils the basic human need for food, shelter and security.
-Being suddenly without an income can cause some individuals to panic and can then lead them to taking the first job that comes along and/or potentially not addressing the core reasons for leaving their last employer.
+Being suddenly without an income can cause some individuals to panic and can then lead them to take the first job that comes along and/or potentially not address the core reasons for leaving their last employer.

 The second example can have a similar negative effect.
-One of the core elements of the global wellbeing index is about having a sense of purpose.
+One of the core elements of the global well-being index is about having a sense of purpose.
 For some of us, that can be as simple as waking up in the morning and having things to do and somewhere to be.
 At first, being out of employment suddenly can be liberating, but later turn into feelings of fear and uncertainty.